rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

     }

 Your phpMyAdmin files are located in the **/usr/share/phpmyadmin/** directory.
-The configuration above tells Nginx that if visitors enter **http://ip_address/phpmyadmin** in the browser address bar to find the **index.php** file in the **/usr/share/phpmyadmin/** directory and display it.
+The configuration above tells NGINX that if visitors enter **http://ip_address/phpmyadmin** in the browser address bar to find the **index.php** file in the **/usr/share/phpmyadmin/** directory and display it.

-##### Reload the webserver
+##### Reload the web server

-To make the changes to the configuration files live, you must first check the syntax of the file and then gracefully restart or reload the webserver.
+To make the changes to the configuration files live, you must first check the syntax of the file and then gracefully restart or reload the web server.

 Use the following command to check the syntax of the configuration files:

     anginx -t

-Then reload the Apache webserver by running the following command:
+Then reload the Apache web server by running the following command:

 **RHEL and CentOS 6**